Sumaya1600/Secure-Software-Development/README.md

 -  **Input sanitisation**
   - `express-validator` used on backend routes to validate and sanitise inputs.
   - Dangerous characters are stripped or escaped before being stored or rendered.
+  All of which reduces the risk of injection and other attacks.

 -  **CSRF protection**
   - `csurf` middleware applied to write operations (e.g. campaign creation, launch).